SahilChandravanshi/Saklash-Theme/README.md

 ## In Preview

-The font in preview is [FiraCode](https://github.com/tonsky/FiraCode)
+The font in preview is [Cascadia Code](https://github.com/microsoft/cascadia-code)

 ## Other